center-for-threat-informed-defense/cti-blueprints/README.md

 4. Push the changes.

 ## How Do I Contribute?
-We welcome your feedback and contributions to help advance project_name.
+We welcome your feedback and contributions to help advance CTI Blueprints.
 Please see the guidance for contributors if are you interested in [contributing or simply reporting issues.](/CONTRIBUTING.md)

-Please submit [issues](https://github.com/center-for-threat-informed-defense/project_name/issues) for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.
+Please submit [issues](https://github.com/center-for-threat-informed-defense/cti_blueprints/issues) for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.

 ## Notice